-- Aim to slow weight gain so the child can grow into their weight. - Use the Food, Activity (including sleep) and Behaviour (FAB) change approach to address lifestyle interventions. - Food/nutritionally balanced diet - Physical activity and reduce sedentary time - Sufficient sleep - Behaviour strategies - To support meaningful engagement and improved health outcomes, it is important that a mutually agreed weight management plan takes into account the broader social, environmental and cultural contexts of the child, family and whanau. - Refer to paediatric services if significant co-morbidities are identified or an endocrine or genetic cause for obesity is suspected. - · Agree a plan for review and monitoring.
+- Aim to slow weight gain so the child can grow into their weight. - Use the Food, Activity (including sleep) and Behaviour (FAB) change approach to address lifestyle interventions. - Food/nutritionally balanced diet - o Physical activity and reduce sedentary time - Sufficient sleep - Behaviour strategies - To support meaningful engagement and improved health outcomes, it is

+- Refer to paediatric services if significant co-morbidities are identified or an endocrine or genetic cause for obesity is suspected. - Agree a plan for review and monitoring.